A hyphen (-) is a punctuation mark that’s used to join words or parts of words. It’s not interchangeable with other types of dashes.

 When to Use Hyphens

 Some compound words, such as self-restraint are hyphenated.
-Numbers between twenty-five and ninety-nine should also be hyphenated when they’re spelled out.
+Numbers between twenty-one and ninety-nine should also be hyphenated when they’re spelled out.
 But when you’re not sure whether a compound word should have a hyphen or not, check a dictionary or style guide.
 Hyphenated words tend to become closed compounds (single words with no hyphens) over time.
 Email instead of e-mail, for example, is increasingly common.

 You should also use a hyphen with a compound modifier before a noun.
 A compound modifier (also called a phrasal adjective) is made up of two or more words that must be understood as a unit.
 For example, “a big, bright hotel” does not contain a compound modifier because big and bright don’t form a unit of meaning.
 But “a dog-friendly hotel” does contain a compound modifier; unless you understand “dog-friendly” as a unit of meaning, the phrase doesn’t make sense.
 The hyphen shows the reader that the words should be taken together as a descriptor for the noun.
 Most often, compound modifiers are made up of an adjective plus a noun or participle.
 They’re also commonly composed of a noun plus a gerund.